Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 3. There have been six ties in the history of the Oscars.
 Prior to 1950, being within three votes of the winner constituted a tie until an actual tie was necessary to give out the award to multiple contenders.

-4. The oldest Oscar winner to date was Christopher Plummer, who won Best Actor in a Supporting Role for Beginners (2010) at 82 years old.
+4. The oldest Oscar winner to date was Anthony Hopkins, who won Best Actor in a Leading Role for The Father (2020) at 83 years old.

 5. The first Academy Awards were presented in 1929 at a private dinner with about 270 guests.
 It was first televised in 1953, and the ceremony is now seen in more than 200 countries.